stonepros/stone/doc/stoneadm/troubleshooting.rst

 You might need to investigate why a cephadm command failed or why a certain service no longer runs properly.

-Cephadm deploys daemons as containers.
+Stoneadm deploys daemons as containers.
 This means that troubleshooting those containerized daemons might work differently than you expect (and that is certainly true if you expect this troubleshooting to work the way that